This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy has employed enough team members to generally manage the workload and the services that it provides.
-But there is a high turnover of staff, and this puts additional pressure on the existing team members and some tasks may be overlooked as others are prioritised.
-The team members plan absences in advance, so the pharmacy has enough cover to provide the services.
-They work well together, and they can raise concerns and make suggestions.
+The pharmacy has enough team members to manage the workload and the services that it provides.
+Its team members plan absences in advance, so the pharmacy has enough staff cover to provide the services it offers.
+Team members work well together in a supportive environment, and they can raise concerns and make suggestions.

 Principle 3.
 Premises

-The pharmacy generally provides a suitable environment for people to receive healthcare services.
-Some areas of the pharmacy are less well maintained which detracts from the professional image.
-It has an adequate consultation room, so that people can speak to the pharmacist in private when needed.
+The pharmacy is clean and tidy, and it provides a suitable environment for the delivery of healthcare services.
+It has a consultation room, so that people can speak to the pharmacy team members in private when needed.

 Principle 4.
 Services, including medicines management